The Cheapest Time to Visit Tulum: How to Save on Your Dream Trip

 Although you might have heard of cenotes with turtles, these are freshwater turtles, which are much smaller and thus less impressive than the sea turtles.
 That doesn’t mean they can’t be adorable of course.
 You can find them at the beautiful Cenote Dos Ojos or Casa Cenote which are both pretty close to Akumal and Xcacel.

 The turtle nesting season in Tulum lasts from May to October, with peaks in July and August.
 This is the best time to see turtles laying eggs and, with luck, witness hatchlings making their way to the sea.
 While some beaches restrict access during this season to protect the nests, many snorkeling sites remain open for turtle encounters in the water.
+Outside of the nesting season, turtles still frequent places like Akumal and Xcacel, though numbers may vary.
+Visiting during the early morning or late afternoon can also increase your chances of spotting turtles, as these times are generally quieter and less crowded.

 Swimming with turtles in Tulum offers not just a memorable experience but a chance to engage with nature responsibly.
 By following these guidelines, you’ll help protect the turtles and their environment, ensuring future generations can enjoy the same magic.
 Embrace the moment, respect the wildlife, and let the natural beauty of Tulum’s marine life leave a lasting impression.